 Map Compiler

-Before you can load a map into the engine, you need to compile it into the .WMB format that the engine accepts.
-Build converts the map into the .WMB format, adds the lighting information, and generates a BSP tree for optimizing the frame rate even in huge levels.
-You can run it from the Build WMB window.
-The following options are available (some are mutually exclusive):
+Before you can load a level or map entity into the engine, you need to compile it into the .WMB format that the engine accepts.
+Build converts the map into the .WMB format, adds the lighting information, and optionally generates a BSP tree for optimizing the frame rate in huge levels.
+The following options are available:

 Update Entities Only the entities are updated in an existing WMB map.
 This way, the entity positions and properties can be fine-tuned without having to rebuild the whole map.